davidrhoden/davidrhoden-basic-netlify/timeline/stacks-lounge-lizards-kanives-spinns-aug-12-2004.md

 The Spinns, who we knew from MAXIMVS, were good too.
 Those guys loved to drink.
 The bass player basically went missing.

-I'd later play one show in Brooklyn (at Don Pedro's) with the Spinns' Todd Colberg's band.
+I'd later play one show in Brooklyn (at Don Pedro's) with the Spinns' Todd Colberg's band, Olaf and the Siberians.
 I don't know if we even had a name for that gig.